Discord: Reception

-By January 2016, Hammer & Chisel reported Discord had been used by 3 million people, with growth of 1 million per month, reaching 11 million users in July that year.
-By December 2016, the company reported it had 25 million users worldwide.
+By January 2016, Hammer & Chisel reported Discord had been used by 3 million people, with growth of 1 million per month, reaching 11 million users in July.
+By December, the company reported it had 25 million users worldwide.
 By the end of 2017, the service had drawn nearly 90 million users, with roughly 1.5 million new users each week.
-With the service's third anniversary, Discord stated that it had 130 million unique registered users.
-The company observed that while the bulk of its servers are used for gaming-related purposes, a small number have been created by users for non-gaming activities, like stock trading, fantasy football, and other shared interest groups.
+With the service's third anniversary, Discord said it had 130 million unique registered users.
+The company observed that while the bulk of its servers were used for gaming-related purposes, a few had been created by users for non-gaming activities, like stock trading, fantasy football, and other shared interest groups.

-In May 2016, one year after the software's release, Tom Marks, writing for PC Gamer, described Discord as the best VoIP service available.
-Lifehacker has praised Discord's interface, ease of use, and platform compatibility.
+In May 2016, one year after the software's release, Tom Marks, writing for PC Gamer, called Discord the best VoIP service available.
+Lifehacker praised Discord's interface, ease of use, and platform compatibility.

 In 2021, Discord had at least 350 million registered users across its web and mobile platforms.
 It was used by 56 million people every month, sending a total of 25 billion messages per month.
 By June 2020, the company reported it had 100 million active users each month.
-As of 2024, the service has over 227 million monthly active users.
+As of 2024, the service had over 227 million monthly active users.

 Criticisms and controversies

 Cyberbullying and moderation

-Discord has had problems with hostile behavior and abuse within chats, with some communities of chat servers being "raided" (a large number of users joining a server) by other communities.
+Discord has had problems with hostile behavior and abuse within chats, with some communities of chat servers being "raided" (a large number of users joining a server with malicious intent) by other communities.
 This includes flooding chats with controversial topics related to race, religion, politics, and pornography.
-In 2017, Discord stated that it has plans to implement changes that would "rid the platform of the issue".
+In 2017, Discord said it planned to implement changes that would "rid the platform of the issue".

 Discord has a Trust and Safety department, which is tasked with responding to user reports.
-However, because Discord is centered around private communities, it is difficult to conduct research on its effectiveness.
-A study published in New Media & Society criticized Discord's offloading of server search functions to unmoderated third-party apps, saying that it facilitates hateful communities to find new audience.
+But because Discord centers around private communities, research on its effectiveness is hard to do.
+A study in New Media & Society criticized Discord's offloading of server search functions to unmoderated third-party apps, saying that it facilitates hateful communities to find new audience.

-In January 2018, The Daily Beast reported that it found several Discord servers that were specifically engaged in distributing revenge porn and facilitating real-world harassment of the victims of these images and videos.
+In January 2018, The Daily Beast reported that it found several Discord servers specifically engaged in distributing revenge porn and facilitating harassment of these images' and videos' victims.
 Such actions are against Discord's terms of service and Discord shut down servers and banned users identified from these servers.